ScottBickish/fs-journal/quizzes/week10.md

 **2.** What is the difference between a `class` and a `struct`?
 <!-- enter you answer in the space below -->
 ```
+struct are value types and classes are reference types
 ```
 **3.** What is the method that returns an instance of a class, yet it has no return type?
 <!-- enter you answer in the space below -->